renovate-bot/zw/docs/ecosystem/packages/01_overview.md

 3. In general, ZI has many hooks which allow surprising things, however, their content often evolves to a gradually better and better one and it's hard to keep track of the current version of them.

-4. So a solution appeared: why not publish a package at GitHub with the plugin configurations (i.e.: [ice-modifiers](../../guides/ice-modifiers lists) stored in a file?
+4. So a solution appeared: why not publish a package at GitHub with the plugin configurations (i.e.: [ice modifiers][3] stored in a file?

 ## Introductory Example {#introductory-example}